jajaio/alphaquest/devlog.md

 project in beta because I had just planned on just adding a boss fight, but after all this feedback I feel like much more needs to be added.
 We'll see the direction this goes in.

+# March 7th, 2016
+It's nearly been a month!?!
+I've been working on Mult(another project) and a paper stating my progress on the game.
+I plan on getting back on track soon though.
+Now I just need to sit down and figure what's next to do.